moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ## Introduction {: #introduction }

-The [Maintenance pallet](https://moonbeam.network/blog/maintenance-mode/){target=\_blank} is a module that is designed for use only in emergency situations that present existential threats to the network.
+The [Maintenance pallet](https://moonbeam.network/blog/maintenance-mode/){target=\_blank} is a module that is designed for use only in emergencies that present existential threats to the network.
 Enabling maintenance mode on your appchain will suspend the processing of all regular transactions, including EVM interactions.
-Block production continues at a regular cadence and allows for governance and staking functions to continue.
+Block production continues at a regular cadence and allows governance and staking functions to continue.

 Maintenance mode filters (ignores) all calls outside of governance and staking.
 Once maintenance mode is exited, your chain will process any pending transactions that queued up while your chain was in maintenance mode.
 Maintenance mode is intended to be used only as a temporary, emergency measure.